prakyathkolla/customized-coverletter-generator/README.md

 ![ScreenShot of Form](images/letter.png)

-**License**
+## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## What technologies are used for this project?